OluwatobiOni/OluwatobiOni/README.md

 ## Hi!👋, I’m Tobi

-### A data analyst and a pharmacist with demonstrated experience in the healthcare industry
+### A health data scientist with a background in pharmacy
-- 👀 I’m interested in business intelligence, business analytics, and healthcare analytics
+- 👀 I’m interested in everything health data
-- 🌱 Currently learning everything around data analytics 🤣🤣
-- 💞️ Looking to collaborate on data science and data analytics projects
+- 💞️ Looking to collaborate on AI, and data science and analytics projects
-- 👩‍💻 I use SQL, Excel, PowerBI, and Python
+- 👩‍💻 I use SQL, R, Excel, PowerBI, and Python
 - 😉 Fun facts: I love dogs, all shades of blue, and superheroes

 ### Connect with me: